google/earthengine-community/tutorials/Intro-to-geospatial-analysis/index.md

 [Images - Open In Code Editor - Geometries](https://code.earthengine.google.com/b2ddaa87c13ec42b7c122eab8310a611)

- We will introduce types of geospatial data, using these data on the Earth Engine platforms, and discuss a host of functionality to visualize and analyze these.
+ We will introduce types of geospatial data, using these data on the Earth Engine platforms, and discuss a host of functionality to visualize and analyze them.

-# Introduction
+## Introduction
 Collection, visualization, and analysis of geographical or spatial data.

-# Data types
+## Data types

 - Vector data represent lat-long coordinates